 Not another cloud billing horror story

 There are plenty of horror stories with obscene bills from cloud providers.
-Fortunatelly, I am not in that category, but I don’t want to become complacent either.
+Fortunately, I am not in that category, but I don’t want to become complacent either.

 Old infrastructure